mohnkhan/Conversational-Search/README.md

 ## Getting Started

-This project is a standard static web application and can be run in any environment that serves static files.
+This project is a static web application and can be run in any environment that serves static files.

 ### Prerequisites

-1.  **Obtain a Google Gemini API Key:** You'll need an API key from [Google AI Studio](https://ai.google.dev/).
+You will need a Google Gemini API Key from [Google AI Studio](https://ai.google.dev/).
-2.  **Set Environment Variable:** Set your key as an environment variable named `API_KEY` in your deployment environment.
-Most features, like search and image generation, will use this key.

-### Running the Application
+### Setup

-1. Deploy the project files (HTML, TSX, etc.) to your preferred hosting service (like Vercel, Netlify, or a simple web server).
+1.  **Deploy the Application:** Deploy the project files (HTML, TSX, etc.) to your preferred hosting service (e.g., Vercel, Netlify, or a simple web server).
-2. Ensure the `API_KEY` environment variable is correctly configured in the hosting environment.
+2.  **Configure General API Key:** Set your Gemini API Key as an environment variable named `API_KEY` in your hosting environment.
+This key will be used for standard features like conversational search and image generation.
-3. Access the deployed URL to start using the application.
+3.  **Access the App:** Open the deployed URL in your browser to start using the application.

 ### Enabling Video Generation

-The `/create-video` feature uses the Veo model, which requires a billed API key.
-When you first use this command, a pop-up will appear prompting you to select an API key from a Google Cloud project where billing is enabled.
-This is a secure, one-time setup step managed within the AI Studio environment.
+The `/create-video` feature uses the Veo model, which requires an API key associated with a billed Google Cloud project.
+- When you first use this command, a secure pop-up from AI Studio will appear, prompting you to select an appropriate billed API key.
+- This is a one-time setup step.
+The key is managed by the AI Studio environment and is not stored by this application.

 ## Usage

 Simply type your question in the input box and press Enter.
 The assistant will provide a grounded answer.
 Use the toolbar or markdown syntax to format your message.

+-   **Deep Research:** For more complex queries, click the **sparkles icon** ✨ in the input bar to activate Deep Research mode.
+This will use the more powerful Gemini 2.5 Pro model for your next message to provide a more comprehensive response.

 ### Special Commands